uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 This approach is known as a *greedy heuristic algorithm* as it always makes the decision that looks the best at the current time, rather than making a not so good decision now to try and get a bigger pay off later.
 You will understand why this doesn’t necessarily lead to the optimal solution after completing the following exercises.

-On a copy of each of your 2 maps you generated, draw lines between the craypots to show the route you would find following the greedy algorithm (you should have made more than one copy of each of the maps!)
+On a copy of each of the two maps you generated, draw lines between the craypots to show the route you would find following the greedy algorithm (you should have made more than one copy of each of the maps!)

 For your map with the smaller number of craypots (7 or 8), compare your optimal solution and your approximate solution.
 Are they the same?